JoeyJowhi/JoeyJowhi/README.md

 Oh and uhhhh my favourite colour is black!

 #### Learning
-I'm attending the Software Development program at Keyin College and I'm currently at the end of my first semester!
+I'm attending the Software Development program at Keyin College and I'm currently in my second semester!